uribo/tst/README.md

 ### Scope

 We will compatible to the objects provided by the following packages.
-Please write the [issue]() if there is a request with other methods.
-We welcome your contribution.
+Please write the [issue](https://github.com/uribo/tst/issues/new) if there is a request with other methods.
+We welcome your contribution :)

 -   \[x\] sf (currently working in progress)
 -   \[ \] sp